 Who says you can't have a little fun while decorating your backyard?
 There is no hard and fast rule when it comes to designing outdoor spaces.
-In fact, because it's a place where every member of the family hangs out, you can incorporate various personality into it and make it a place completely your own.
+Because it's a place where every member of the family hangs out, you can incorporate various personalities into it and make it a home entirely your own.

 If you really want to make your backyard more personal, consider adding a tub or shower.
 You could either choose to have a built-in tub or a classic clawfoot tub for an extra oomph to your backyard.
 Don't forget to ensure privacy by adding screens or tall plant barriers.

 Let everyone know what you like and proudly boast of your collectible items like old plates or bottle collections.
 Hang breakables so you can rest easy while you showcase it to the world.
 You can also use the idea of a bottle tree where bottles are inserted upside down on dead twigs and branches, which, according to folklore, capture bad spirits at night.